MeepWagon/Angelus-Study/IT Study/The OSI Model.md

 			- Forwarding: The process of moving packets from the input to the appropriate output interface in a router, based on the destination address.
 			- Fragmentation & Reassembly: Splits large packets into smaller fragments for transmission and reassembles them at the destination.
 			- Logical Subnetting: Divides larger networks into smaller smaller sub-networks for better management and routing efficiency.
-			- Network address translation (NAT):
+			- Network address translation (NAT): Maps private IP addresses to public IP addresses for internet access.
+			- Routing: Determines best path for packets to travel to their destination across multiple networks.
+		- *Network layer protocols:*
+			- IP:
+			- ICMP:
+			- ARP:
+			- RARP:
+			- NAT:
+			- RIP:
+			- OSPF:
+			- BGP:
+			- IPSec:
+			- MPLS:
 # Hardware
 - *Hub:* Broadcasts all data sent to it to every device connected to it.
 - *Repeater:* Receives signals sent to it and re-transmits it to improve signal strength